 Module Aims

-This module introduces key concepts in health services in public health, focusing on the intersection between population health and health systems.
+This module introduces key concepts in health services public health, focusing on the intersection between population health and health systems.
 Participants will develop an understanding of key themes including the WHO health systems building blocks and universal health coverage.
 The interplay between these varies globally; there is large variation even between high-income countries (HIC).
 The module will be particularly important for those pursuing careers in policy making, and health systems research and practice.

 Module Learning Outcomes